percolate/jsonmatch/README.md

 =========

 `jsonmatch` is a small library for matching Python JSON dictionaries against a specification in a flexible, informative way.
+It was created to make testing API responses easier.

+## Features

+- Flexible matching based on
+    - type
+    - regexp
+    - callable
+    - or plain ol' object.
+- Return unmet expectations in a useful datastructure, not just a string.
+    - `{('path', 'to', 'diff'): (expected_val, actual_val), ...}`
+- Optionally ignore ordering in lists.

 ### But don't we already have JSON diff tools in Python?